Getsemani, Cartagena: Local gives away all its best secrets [2023]

 • Erre

-Where are my favorite streets/places?
+Where are my favorite streets

 Getsemaní is an old neighborhood by Western Hemisphere standards.
 As such, it’s full of winding streets and can feel like a maze at first!